 For example, if the construction job involves laying sewer lines, the competent person should have knowledge, training, and experience in what goes into laying a sewer line.

 When courses are chosen for the training of the competent person, it is important to review the content and topics discussed as many can be generalized and do not provide enough comprehensive training to provide workers with all the knowledge they may need to perform their job.
 When course selection is made, the type of work that is done on the site should be covered among the topics to ensure that the competent person is getting all of the necessary required training.

 The employer needs to make sure that the training courses they require of their competent person include:

-- Specific job knowledge – Courses need to include detailed training on all of the specific jobs included on the site.
+- Specific job knowledge – Courses need to include detailed training on all of the specific jobs performed on the site.

 - Hazard recognition – Courses should include hazards that can be encountered during the work done at the site, as well as the appropriate emergency response during those situations.

-- Preventable measures – The course should cover preventable measures to reduce the risk of hazard, as well as information on safety requirements.
+- Preventable measures – The courses should cover preventative measures to reduce the risk of hazard, as well as information on safety requirements.

-- Testing of comprehension – The chosen course should require the trainee's knowledge to be tested so that they not only complete the necessary training, but comprehend what they were taught.
+- Testing of comprehension – The chosen courses should require the trainee's knowledge to be tested so that they not only complete the necessary training, but comprehend what they were taught.